Rhino9139/hex_realms/README.md

 This structure has been adapted to these requirements and I am uncertain how other genres and game types would fit into this style.

 ### Notes
 The goal of this structure is to make the added 'bloat' of additional scripts and layers be a benefit.
 This expanding of logic and responsibility was intended to be compatible with any possible flow of logic between game objects.
+If done correctly, you should be able to immediately know the answer to questions like "How does this object spawn?" and "How does this object react to this game event?" with absolute certainty.

+## ⚙️ Game Logic